NEWVectors or files. Pick a path.Start →

 InsightFace

 Open-source face analysis library with state-of-the-art detection (SCRFD, RetinaFace) and recognition (ArcFace) models.
-Widely used in research and production deployments.
+Widely used in research and production.
+The 1.0 release in May 2026 added a desktop GUI demo and a lighter default Python install that no longer requires a C++ build toolchain.

 What Sets It Apart